Codecademy/docs/content/java/concepts/arrays/arrays.md

   - 'paths/computer-science'
 ---

-In Java, an array is used for storing elements of the same data type in a fixed collection, ordered by insertion.
+In Java, an array is used for storing elements of the same data type in a fixed-sized collection, ordered by insertion.
+Being fixed in size means that unlike with [ArrayList](https://www.codecademy.com/resources/docs/java/array-list), elements cannot be removed or added after the array has been created.
+They can only be modified.

 ## Syntax